-- 1. Excel spreadsheet for a team to use to include the following headings: date, team member, summary of interaction / task / issue, follow-up action required, deadline and completion date. - Notes entered on CRM system, either by volunteer or Volunteer Coordinator, using template categories e.g. date of contact, volunteer, family members involved, details of action, next steps.
+- 1. Excel spreadsheet for a team to use to include the following headings: date, team member, summary of interaction / task / issue, follow-up action required, deadline and completion date. - 2.
+Notes entered on BWR's CRM system, either by volunteer or Volunteer Coordinator, using template categories e.g. date of contact, volunteer, family members involved, details of action, next steps. - 3.
+Resettlement & Befriending Volunteer Log to be completed by a volunteer after each interaction with a client.